To use a model in the China (Beijing) region, go to the API key page for the China (Beijing) region

 2. result-generated event

-While the client sends continue-task instructions and a finish-task instruction, the server continuously returns result-generated events.
+When the client sends continue-task and finish-task instructions, the server continuously returns result-generated events.

-In the CosyVoice service, the result-generated event is a reserved interface in the protocol.
-It encapsulates information such as the Request ID and can be ignored.
+In the CosyVoice service, the result-generated event is reserved for the protocol.
+It encapsulates information, such as the Request ID, and can be ignored.

 Example: